vishesh381/Gatherly---Your-Invitation-App/README.md

 🎨 Customizable Designs – Personalize invitations with themes and templates.

-🔔 Reminders & Notifications – Automated reminders to ensure better engagement.

 📊 Dashboard & Analytics – Get insights on event attendance and engagement.
+(Future Scope)

 🛠️ Technologies Used